okotaku/diffengine/docs/source/user_guides/config.md

 ## Acknowledgement

 This content refers to [mmpretrain docs: LEARN ABOUT CONFIGS](https://mmpretrain.readthedocs.io/en/latest/user_guides/config.html).
-Thank you for the greate docs.
+Thank you for the great docs.